rolker/project11/SettingUpASimulationEnvironment.md

 Follow those instrutions to build and install MOOS and IvP.

 If you encounter an error with libtiff4-dev, replace it with libtiff5-dev.
+Similarly, replace libpng12-dev with libpng-dev.

 The README file recommends adding the bin directory to the system's PATH variable.
 You can use the nano editor for this.